clevermethod/lessons-sass/README.md

 MACs already have ruby installed! so you just need to:

 `$ sudo gem install sass`
+you'll want to use sudo to have access to install the framework globally. your computer password will be required.

 check it is installed correctly